httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Expanded the range of special characters allowed in identifier to include ".", ":", and "%" (#702).
 * Use "?" instead of "!" to indicate a Boolean (#719).
 * Added "Intentionally Strict Processing" (#684).
+* Gave better names for referring specs to use in Parameterised Lists (#720).

 ## Since draft-ietf-httpbis-header-structure-07